 In addition to the racing the Vitality Wellness Festival (a free event) is once again planned for Green Park between 9am to 2pm TBC.
 Packed with fun activities to suit all ages, the Festival is a great place for participants to meet up with friends and relatives and enjoy a wealth of entertainment and fitness advice.

 In previous years free activities on offer have included medal making and flag decorating, along with more energetic kids coaching sessions and races.
 There’s also been the chance to chill out with yoga classes and plenty of places to enjoy a picnic or pick up a bite to eat.
 Not to mention the opportunity to take on the Tumblelator – a giant treadmill where you can choose a relaxed pace or go for a new world record!

 🕘 Race starts at 10am with the first wave of runners including the elite races.
 Last wave will set off by 11.15am.
 The Wellness Festival is open between 9am to 2pm.

-The course and where to watch: The London 10,000 course is ideal for spectators.
+The course and where to watch: The Vitality London 10000 course is ideal for spectators.
 The runners race along the Strand twice, at 1km and then again at 8km, making this a great place to watch the action.
 The course passes many of London’s famous sights including Admiralty Arch, Nelson’s Column, St Paul’s Cathedral, Mansion House, the Bank of England, the Old Bailey, Somerset House, Big Ben, the Houses of Parliament and Westminster Abbey.
-This course map can be viewed (left/above) and also printed off.
+This course map can be viewed (left/above).